leafo/lapis/docs/utilities.md

 ### `http.simple(req, body)`

-**NOTE:** This function is now deprecated.
-We recommend using the http.request interface, which is compatible with multiple HTTP clients.
+> This function is now deprecated.
+We recommend using the `http.request`
+> interface, which is compatible with multiple HTTP clients.

 Performs an HTTP request using the internal `/proxy` location.